shy2net/nestjs-angular-starter/README.md

 The template comes with a ready to go server and client integration, authentication and basic styling.

-## Angular 14
+## Angular 17

-Angular 14 comes with the following features:
+Angular 17 comes with the following features:

 - Bootstrap v4 with header and sticky footer.
 - Built in SSR bundled with the api server.
 - Built in toasty (ngx-toastr) which automatically pops up on HTTP errors obtained from the server API.
 - Built in ngx-loading-bar (Youtube styled) when moving between routes.
 - Built in auth-guard and authentication, saved on session cookie.
-- Built in social authentication (Google and Facebook).
+- Built in social authentication (Google and Facebook) - **Google and Facebook continually update their APIs, you might need to perform additional steps in order to make this template work with them**.
 - Build in form validations using class-validator (https://github.com/typestack/class-validator) implemented using the `FormValidatorDirective`.

-The code of Angular 10 is stored under the `angular-src` directory.
+The code of Angular 17 is stored under the `angular-src` directory.

 ### Angular services & providers